 In any discussion surrounding this topic, there would most likely be exemptions from a vaccine mandate for strongly and sincerely held religious beliefs or for those employees who have a disability covered by the law so long as any exemption does not create an undue burden for the employer, understanding that an employer has a legal duty to provide a safe and healthy workplace.

-Part of the state’s vaccination plan will include public outreach to allay suspicions about the efficacy and safety of the vaccine, Gov. Hogan said during a December 8 press conference.
-Dr. Anthony Fauci, director of National Institute of Allergies and Infectious Diseases at the National Institutes of Health (NIH), strongly defended the vaccine development process in a recent interview with the Black Coalition Against COVID.
-Fauci shared that he respected the suspicions that exist in the Black community, rooted in historic injustices, and lamented that the coronavirus is disproportionately harming people of color across a range of metrics.
-He said the speed at which the vaccine was developed did not compromise integrity of the final product and was possible because of advances in vaccine technology.
-Safety is determined by an independent board before the FDA review, not the pharmaceutical manufacturer, he said, and experienced career scientists at the FDA also examined the data before deeming safety and efficacy.
+The state’s GoVax campaign includes a major outreach component to promote and allay suspicions about the vaccine.
+Dr. Anthony Fauci, director of National Institute of Allergies and Infectious Diseases at the National Institutes of Health, strongly defended the vaccine development process in an interview with the Black Coalition Against COVID.
+Fauci respected the suspicions that exist in the Black community, rooted in historic injustices, and lamented that the coronavirus is disproportionately harming people of color across a range of metrics.
+Fauci has said the speed at which the vaccine was developed did not compromise integrity of the final product, and the development was possible because of advances in vaccine technology.
+Safety of the vaccine is determined by an independent board before the Federal Drug Administration (FDA) review, not the pharmaceutical manufacturer, he said, and experienced career scientists at the FDA examine the data also before deeming safety and efficacy.

-In a recent statement, NEA President Becky Pringle underscored the importance of building trust in the vaccine in communities of color and the need to recognize present and historic abuses and suffering: “We urge the CDC and other governmental agencies to use consistent and transparent communications on the benefits and safety of vaccines, and that they explicitly recognize the disproportionate impact of COVID-19 on Native, Black and Latinx communities.
+Howard University President and surgeon Dr. Wayne Frederick also endorses vaccination, and he joined MSEA’s Educate at 8 on January 13 to discuss his support for the vaccine.
+NEA President Becky Pringle has underscored the importance of building trust in the vaccine in communities of color and the need to recognize present and historic abuses and suffering: “We urge the CDC and other governmental agencies to use consistent and transparent communications on the benefits and safety of vaccines, and that they explicitly recognize the disproportionate impact of COVID-19 on Native, Black and Latinx communities.
 Vaccine distribution planning and evidence-based campaigns must specifically address the disproportionate suffering and historical abuses in communities of color.
 As leaders in our communities, NEA, our members and affiliates will partner with civic organizations, community leaders and families to share relevant and scientifically-sound information on vaccines to help promote use among communities of color.”